Summer Fun Things To Do in Calgary

-Are you looking for Calgary things to do for summer fun?
 I’m Karen Anderson, the President and CEO of Alberta Food Tours.
-I’ve lived in Calgary since 1984 and it’s my pleasure to share all my favourite Calgary things to do.
+I’ve lived in Calgary since 1984 and it’s my pleasure to share all my favourite things to do in Calgary in summer.

-Tourism Calgary’s Visit Calgary is a wonderful starting place and website for exploring the attractions and places to stay in Calgary.
+Our partner Tourism Calgary’s Visit Calgary is a wonderful starting place.
+The website shares everything you need for exploring attractions and places to stay in Calgary.

-Spend a whole day at Heritage Park, if you go.
+Plan to spend a whole day at Heritage Park, if you go.
 There’s so much to do with train rides, boat rides, restaurants, stories and a fun bunch of rides for small children.
-You can picnic if you don’t want to spend park prices on food but do plan a trip to the bakery for an old-fashioned cinnamon bun or gingerbread cookie.
+You can picnic if you don’t want to spend park prices on food.
+But, do plan a trip to the bakery for an old-fashioned cinnamon bun or gingerbread cookie.
+They are the best.

-If you can squeeze in a drive to Drumheller – small children to teens to curious adults really enjoy the Royal Tyrell (dinosaur) museum.
+If you can squeeze in a drive to Drumheller, children of all ages enjoy the Royal Tyrell (dinosaur) museum.
 It’s about 75 minutes east from Calgary.
 Tip: Be sure to stop at Horseshoe Canyon for some great Badlands photo opps!

 Things to do for culture and arts buffs

-For history and architecture buffs, there is a great attraction called Calgary Walks.
+For history and architecture buffs, there is a great activity you can do called Calgary Walks.
 The tours are only two hours long, are offered multiple times per day and are a great way to learn about the history, public art and architecture in downtown Calgary.

-The Glenbow Museum is another favourite of mine for gaining insight into Calgary’s history and culture.
-For the summer of 2018, you’ll find Alex Janvier’s work on exhibit.
-He is a member of Canada’s Aboriginal “Group of Seven” and his work has been featured in the National Art Gallery in Ottawa.
+The Glenbow Museum is another favourite for gaining insight into Calgary’s history and culture.
 The Glenbow’s permanent exhibit on the Mavericks of Alberta helps people understand the pioneering spirit it took to settle this area.
 There is also a special exhibit on the famous five women who won the right for women to be considered persons in the British North America Act.
 There is a special exhibit at Heritage Park about them as well.

 Sporty types will love our former Canada Olympic Park.
-It is called Winsport now and they are the home of the National Sports Hall of Fame.
+It’s now called Winsport.
+They are the home of the National Sports Hall of Fame.
 The luge is a rush.
 Mountain biking trails and lessons are available.
 And there’s a super fun Zip Line experience.

 Calgary is a cyclists haven.
-We have close to 1000 kms of bike and walking paths and there are great inner city hikes.
+We have over 1000 kilometres of bike and walking paths.
+And, there are dozens of great inner city hikes.

-A favourite place to picnic and hike is the Weasel Head Flats with over 237 Hectares of preserved lands and hiking trails in Glenmore Park.
+A favourite place to cycle, hike and/or picnic is Weasel Head Flats.
+The area here has over 237 Hectares of preserved lands and hiking trails in Glenmore Park.

 Music lovers can rejoice in Calgary.
 The National Music Centre is world class.
 There’s an amazing collection of keyboard instruments gifted from the Cantos foundation including one of Elton John’s pianos.
 You can check out the food offerings on their rooftop patio and stroll Calgary’s newly christened Music Mile in the evening to see what bands are playing.

-For food lovers The Calgary Farmers’ Market is a lovely place to spend a morning.
+For food lovers, The Calgary Farmers’ Market is a lovely place to spend a morning.
 It is open Thursdays through Sundays from 9 a.m. to 5 p.m.
-We offer a guided food tour and Sunday Brunch there each week.
-Tickets for that experience and all our tours are available through our calendar on this site.

 We wouldn’t want you to leave Calgary without eating, enjoying and exploring with us.
-Everything we do is aimed at helping you connect with our authentic culture through our food and our people.
+Everything we do is aimed at helping you connect with our authentic culture.
 We want you to remember Calgary as more than a few good meals.
 We want you to savour your experience and come back to us time and again.
-We feel that while you may come to Calgary thinking it’s Cowtown, experience it with us and you’ll leave thinking it is Canada’s Chowtown!
+While you may come to Calgary thinking it’s Cowtown, experience it with us and you’ll leave thinking it is Canada’s Chowtown!